Kunnaal/Simon-Game/README.md

 # Simon Game

-Link to live app @ [Heroku](https://morning-taiga-98622.herokuapp.com/)
+Link to live app @ [Heroku](https://cryptic-citadel-93113.herokuapp.com/)

 __*jQuery*__ Implementation merjed with __*nodeJS & Express*__ to make app live.

 >Usage:
 >If playing on Heroku, just press any key to start the game.
-Else just launch the app.js through node:
+Else just launch the app.js through node & open [127.0.0.1:8000](http://127.0.0.1:8000/) in your browser

 ```
 node app.js